-The day has finally arrived.
-The eagerly-anticipated 2022 registration plates are released as of Thursday 1st September and will feature on all brand new cars.
-This launch is unlike any that came before it though.
+The eagerly-anticipated March 2023 car registration plates are released as of Wednesday 1st March and will feature on all brand new cars.
+From that date, all new cars will carry the “23” plate.

 Fed up with searching for the best deal?
 Moneyshake finds you the best car lease deals, bringing all brands, products and special offers together in one place.